A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Estimation of Calendar Time-Specific Average Treatment Effects

-Suppose one considers a range of candidate MSMs including a constant model (i.e., $\psi(m;\beta) = \beta$), a linear model (i.e., $\psi(m;\bm\beta) = \beta_0 + \beta_1m$), and more flexible MSMs including higher-order polynomials (in $m$) and splines.
-A model selection procedure to select the MSM which best describes the underlying trend $\chi_m(P)$ is important to best characterize \textit{how} treatment effects---and thus possibly treatment efficacy---vary over calendar time.
-In particular, if a constant model were selected, it would suggest that any underlying variation in treatment effects is not detectable given the study sample size, and thus may not be clinically meaningful.
-On the other hand, if a flexible MSM were selected, it would provide evidence of non-constant trends in treatment effects over calendar time.
+Unless an analyst a priori desires to summarize treatment efficacy through a single constant effect across calendar time, it is often unclear how to specify the functional form for $\psi(m;\bm\beta)$ which appropriately summarizes the nonparametric curve $\bigr\{\chi_m(P)\}_{m=1}^M$, and in practice several candidate models may be reasonable.
+Forcing a single specification risks either under- or over-smoothing the underlying trend in $\chi_m(P)$, obscuring clinically meaningful variation or introducing spurious structure.
+It is therefore preferable to consider a range of candidate MSMs, including a constant model (i.e., $\psi(m;\beta) = \beta$), a linear model (i.e., $\psi(m;\bm\beta) = \beta_0 + \beta_1m$), and more flexible MSMs including higher-order polynomials (in $m$) and splines, and select among them using a data-adaptive procedure that lets the data inform the appropriate level of complexity.

-To implement such a model selection procedure, we adapt the ideas of \cite{kennedy2019} and \cite{vanderLaanDudoit2003cv}.
+To implement such an MSM selection procedure, we adapt the ideas of Kennedy et al.\cite{kennedy2019} and van der Laan and Dudoit~\cite{vanderLaanDudoit2003cv}.
 Let $\{\widehat\psi_1, ..., \widehat\psi_K\}$ denote a set of $K$ candidate MSM projection models, with $\widehat\psi_k \equiv \psi_k(m;\widehat{\bm\beta}_k)$.
 A natural quantity by which to compare candidate MSMs is mean-squared error (relative to the true $\chi_m(P)$).
-To simplify comparisons, we drop terms that don't depend on the candidate MSM and proceed with the pseudorisk,
+To simplify comparisons, we drop terms that do not depend on the candidate MSM and proceed with the \textit{pseudorisk},

 Given the appearance of $\chi_m(P)$ in the pseudorisk, we replace $\chi_m(P)$ with estimates based on its influence function, i.e., we proceed with the influence function-based estimator of the pseudorisk,